badrap/docs.badrap.io/docs/tos.md

 ## Terms of service specific to companies

-In addition to our End User Terms of Service, following terms apply to companies and processing data the companies provide.
+In addition to our End User Terms of Service, the following terms apply to companies and the processing of data companies provide to us.

-1. We comply to GDPR
+1. We comply to GDPR.
-1. We do not subcontract the processing without your permission
+1. We do not subcontract data processing without your permission.
 1. We process the data you provide for the purpose of relaying security and privacy warnings related to your assets.
-Duration of the processing is for as long as you keep your account active and data in our Service.
-We stop the processing and remove the data when you terminate your account
+Duration of the processing is for as long as you keep your account active and store your data in our Service.
+We stop the processing and remove the data when you terminate your account.
-1. You will be notified of any data breaches in our Service that relate to the data you have provided to us for processing
+1. You will be notified of any data breaches in our Service that relate to the data you have provided to us for processing.
-1. Our data processing officer (DPO) can be reached from support@badrap.io
+1. Our data processing officer (DPO) can be reached from support@badrap.io.